-Content delivery networks (CDNs) can cut page load times by two-thirds or more, providing end-users with better performance.
-Speed improvements like these make it possible for content providers to offer more technologically demanding applications and entertainment to their audiences.
+Content delivery networks (CDNs) improve streaming performance.
+A CDN cuts page load times by two-thirds or more, providing end-users with better performance.
+Improvements in latency enable content providers to offer more latency-dependent applications and web content to their users.

 Breaking Down CDN Architecture

-When we drill down further, we see that the nodes of a CDN have specialized purposes.
-For example, a CDN may contain control nodes, storage nodes, delivery nodes, and of course, origin servers.
-What do all of these connection points do, and how do they work together?
+When we go deeper, we see that the nodes of a CDN have specialized purposes.
+A CDN may contain control nodes, storage nodes, delivery nodes, and origin servers.
+What is the job of these components?

-Origin servers.
-These are the servers that are home to the original data.
-Content is either pushed or pulled from the origin servers and then stored at edge nodes designed for delivery or storage.
+- Origin servers are the source of your data.
+Content is either pushed or pulled from the origin servers and stored at edge nodes designed for delivery or storage.

-Control nodes.
-Control nodes are where management, routing, monitoring, and security tools reside.
-In some CDN architectures, the delivery or storage nodes also have security tools.
+- Control nodes are where management, routing, monitoring, and security tools reside.
+However, in some CDN architectures, the delivery or storage nodes may also have the capacity for security tools.

-Delivery nodes.
-These nodes are the key to content delivery.
-By positioning delivery edge nodes as close to the user as possible, content providers can cut data transfer times by two-thirds or more.
-These nodes work in conjunction with origin servers to receive or pull data as needed and then distribute data to their dedicated regions.
-Once the data goes to the edge node, there is no need to access the data center for similar requests.
+- Delivery nodes are the key to content delivery.
+Content providers can cut data transfer rates by two-thirds or more by positioning delivery edge nodes as close to the user as possible.
+These nodes work in conjunction with origin servers to receive or pull data as needed and then distribute it to their dedicated regions.
+Once the data goes to the edge node, there is no need to access the origin servers directly — increasing network security.

-Storage nodes.
-Another layer that adds efficiency to the CDN, especially for large networks, is storage nodes.
-Instead of pinging the origin servers, delivery nodes can ping strategically placed storage nodes for better latency and lower demand on the origin servers.
+- Storage nodes add efficiency to the CDN in large networks.
+Instead of pinging the origin servers, delivery nodes can ping strategically placed storage nodes to improve latency and lower demand on the origin servers.

 Combine Optimal CDN Design With High Performing Hardware

-Planning your infrastructure in a way that best serves your customers is just one part of a high-performance CDN.
-Smart hardware choices play a significant role in network reliability, performance, and controlling costs.
-CDNs are sprawling networks that need flexible hardware that can fit the needs of individual regions and scale with ease.
-Intequus helps its partners manage the entire hardware lifecycle.
-Whether a company needs edge PoP or edge node hardware, our team can help you build machines that work harmoniously with the rest of your infrastructure.
-Talk to a team member to learn more.
+Planning your infrastructure in a way that best serves your customers is just one part of a high-performing CDN.
+Well-informed hardware choices play a significant role in network reliability, performance, and cost control.
+CDN infrastructure may be globally distributed and requires hardware that can flex to the unique needs of each region and scale with ease.